osteele/with-gpu/README.md

 # with-gpu

 Intelligent GPU selection wrapper for CUDA commands.
-Automatically finds idle GPUs or allows manual selection, then sets `CUDA_VISIBLE_DEVICES` and executes your command.
+Automatically selects GPUs with the most available memory, then sets `CUDA_VISIBLE_DEVICES` and executes your command.

 ## Features

+- 🧠 **Memory-first selection**: Prioritizes GPUs with most available VRAM (prevents OOM errors)
-- 🎯 **Auto-select idle GPUs**: Prefers GPUs with no running processes
+- 🎯 **Smart fallback**: Uses non-idle GPUs with free memory when no idle GPUs available
-- 🔄 **Fallback to least-used**: If no idle GPUs, selects GPU with least memory usage
 - 🖥️ **Multi-GPU support**: Request minimum and maximum number of GPUs
 - 🎛️ **Manual selection**: Specify exact GPU IDs when needed
 - ⏱️ **Wait capability**: Poll for GPU availability with configurable timeout
 - 📊 **Status display**: View all GPUs and their current usage
 - ⚠️ **Warning messages**: Get notified when using non-idle GPUs
+- 🍎 **Cross-platform**: Works on Linux (with NVIDIA GPUs) and macOS (no-op mode)

 ## Installation